trb-transformative-transit-data/tttd/readme.md

-# Transformative Trends in Transit Data Submcommitee - TRB AP000/ABJ000
+# TRB Standing Committee on Transit Data - TRB AP090

-This website hosts the Transformative Trends in Transit Data, a Transporation Research Board Subcommitee.
+This website hosts the TRB Standing Committee on Transit Data.

 # Why GitHub?